WebOrigami/docs/src/eg/intro.md

 ## Unpack some files

-One task `eg` can perform is unpacking the values of a JSON or YAML file into a folder tree, so let's use that now to obtain sample files for the examples that follow and copy them into a local folder called `samples`:
+`eg` can unpack a single file into a folder tree, so you can use that feature to copy some sample files into a new local folder called `samples`:

 ```console
 $ eg copy https://explorablegraph.org/samples/eg.yaml, files/samples